 Caroline graduated in Veterinary Medicine at the University of Vienna in 2012 and has followed her passion for wildlife to Vancouver Aquarium, Abu Dhabi Falcon Hospital and also the Avian Reptile and Exotic Pet Hospital at the University of Sydney.
 She joined the Koala Infectious Diseases Research Group in 2013 and has been a great contributor to the KHH, leading training of students, carers and koala managers in sample collection and necropsy.
 The KHH has provided Caroline a supplementary scholarship to support her PhD studies on the koala’s adaptation to plant toxins.

-Kerry has an Honours Bachelor of Science at the University of Guelph and a Bachelor of Education at the University of Western Ontario and is now a veterinary student at the University of Sydney, with interests in wildlife, zoo, avian and aquatic animal medicine.
+Kerry has an Honours Bachelor of Science at the University of Guelph and a Bachelor of Education at the University of Western Ontario and is now a veterinary student at the University of Sydney, with interests in comparative veterinary ophthalmology and radiology.
 Kerry is the founder of the Association of Avian Veterinarians Student Chapter and Association of Reptile and Amphibian Veterinarians Student Chapter at the University and generously contributes her time to the Hub's communications activities.